meltmeltix/Networking-UPO/README.md

 client_sock = accept(s, (struct sockaddr *) &sa, &addrlen);
 ```

-The server to actually establish a connection with a client. `accept()` blocks the server until a connection request arrives, or, if there are connection requests in the backlog queue, until a connection is established with the first client in the queue.
+Used by the server to accept a connection request from a client.
+When a connection is available, the socket created is ready for use to read data from the process that requested the connection.
+The call accepts the first connection on its queue of pending connections for the given socket socket.

 #### write() and close()